 Bouchet’s Chromodoris have an elongated oval shape and smooth skin.
 The upper body is a light blue colour with longitudinal black lines.
 The specimens in Tanzania do not seem as blue as those elsewhere.
 The edges of the body are sometimes a very light blue bordering on white.
 The rhinopores are light blue with a black line on them and the tips are yellow/orange.
+The gills are blue with a black stripe on the outer edge and yellow endings.
 They grow up to 70 mm in length and at full stretch as seen above can be as long as 80mm.

 BOUCHET’S CHROMODORIS IN THE WILD